OCram85/OCram85.com/_posts/2017-07-19-ReadOnly-Class-Properties.md

 layout: post
 title:  Powershell Classes with readonly properties
 subtitle: A short story about how to create and use them.
+excerpt: "This post is about preventing direct access to class properties with C# like getter and setter methods.
+It shows the syntax and usage of two different approaches.
+It ends with full github gist example you can work with in future."
 image: /img/image/vader_cube.png
 bigimg: /img/bigimg/vader_wide.png
 category: Powershell